 Let-to-buy mortgages can help you simultaneously buy your next house and let out your former home - but there are plenty of risks to consider first.

-With a let-to-buy deal, the lender allows you to raise a deposit for your next property by taking out extra borrowing without taking your current mortgage into account as a commitment.
+The let-to-buy mortgage lender allows you to raise a deposit for your next property by taking out extra borrowing without taking your current mortgage into account as a commitment.

 For example, if your home is worth £200,000 and you still have £100,000 to pay on the mortgage, you might want to borrow some of your equity for a deposit on your next home.